AzureBytes/cli_arm_virtualnetworks/README.md

         azure network vnet

-1. Use the following command to create a new resource group with the following details:
+1. Use the following command to create a new virtual network:

-    -   **Name:** CLITestGroup

-    -   **Location:** West US

         azure network vnet create –g "CLITestGroup" –n “TestVNET” -l "West US"